firedog1024/Azure_IoT_Central_MultiTech_Python/readme.md

 ## Dependencies:

+For Multitech:

 You need to install mlinux 4.0 onto the MultiTech Conduit box so that you have a version of Python 2.7 that supports SSL (http://www.multitech.net/developer/software/mlinux/upgrading-mlinux/).

+Start here for other systems:

 Install the following dependencies on your development machine using Python 2.7 pip.
+Also works fine with Python 3+

 Httplib2:
 ```sh